Appassionata (1974 film)

 Appassionata (also known as Passionate) is a 1974 Italian erotic drama film directed by and co-written by Gianluigi Calderone.

-The film stars Gabriele Ferzetti as a dentist whose stable life is put into jeopardy when his daughter and her friend, played by Ornella Muti and Eleonora Giorgi, begin sexually pursuing him.
+The film stars Gabriele Ferzetti, Ornella Muti, Eleonora Giorgi, and Valentina Cortese, and follows a dentist who lives with his mentally ill wife and teenage daughter, but his seemingly stable life is put into jeopardy when both his daughter and his daughter's friend begin sexually pursuing him.